Ash Barty retires from tennis at age 25; won 3 Grand Slams

 Only one other woman has walked away from the sport while atop the WTA rankings: Justine Henin was No. 1 when she retired in May 2008.

-In a statement released by the WTA, CEO Steve Simon called Barty “the ultimate competitor” and said she “has always led by example through the unwavering professionalism and sportsmanship she brought to every match.”
+In a statement released by the WTA, CEO Steve Simon called Barty “the ultimate competitor.”

 During her 21-month sabbatical from tennis as a teen, Barty played cricket with the Brisbane Heat of the Women’s Big Bash League.
-She returned to tennis in May 2016, playing a $50,000 ITF event in Eastbourne – winning three qualifying matches and three more in the main draw.
+She returned to tennis in May 2016, playing a $50,000 ITF event in Eastbourne.

 One year later, she was ranked No. 88; by the end of 2017, Barty was an established member of the top 20.